microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 `ITextCompletion` and `IChatCompletion` will have new APIs to get `byte[]` and `string` streaming data directly as well as the specialized `StreamingResultChunk` return.

-The sk developer will be able to specify a generic type to the `Kernel.StreamingRunAsync<T>()` and `ISKFunction.StreamingInvokeAsync<T>` to get the streaming data.
+The sk developer will be able to specify a generic type to the `Kernel.RunStreamingAsync<T>()` and `ISKFunction.StreamingInvokeAsync<T>` to get the streaming data.
 If the type is not specified, the Kernel and Functions will return the data as StreamingResultChunk.

 If the type is not specified or if the string representation cannot be cast, an exception will be thrown.